-ALL criminal and civil jury trials remain SUSPENDED and relatedly jury duty also continues to be SUSPENDED, until further notice.3
+ALL criminal (and civil) jury trials remain SUSPENDED and relatedly jury duty also continues to be POSTPONED, until further notice.3

-For ALL in-person proceedings of any type and regardless of whether the listing also has some advanced communication technology ("ACT") participants, NO ONE other than the parties, as well as counsel, will be permitted in the courtroom-hearing room and/or about the interior of the Delaware County courthouse-government center generally, absent a specifically reasoned basis to the contrary, including but not limited to a needed, Administrative Office of Pennsylvania Courts certified interpreter and/or a family member and/or some type of health aid assisting an infirm party and/or witness in navigating his or her way about the courthouse complex, as well as a parent and/or guardian accompanying a juvenile witness/complainant and/or party less than twenty-one (21) years old.
-Otherwise, NO spouses, significant others, family members and/or friends of any party and/or witness will be permitted access to the Delaware County courthousegovernment center until further notice, unless he or she is as well a party to the proceeding and/or a witness.
+For ALL in-person proceedings of any type and regardless of whether the listing also has some advanced communication technology ("ACT") participants, NO ONE other than the parties and/or witnesses, as well as counsel, will be permitted in the courtroom-hearing room and/or about the interior of the Delaware County courthouse-government center generally, absent a specifically reasoned basis to the contrary, including but not limited to a needed, Administrative Office of Pennsylvania Courts certified interpreter and/or a family member and/or some type of health aid assisting an infirm party and/or witness in navigating his or her way about the courthouse complex, as well as a parent and/or guardian accompanying a juvenile witness/complainant and/or party less than twenty-one (21) years old.
+Otherwise, NO spouses, significant others, family members and/or friends of any party and/or witness will be permitted access to the Delaware County courthouse-government center until further notice, unless he or she is as well a party to the proceeding and/or a witness.

-The Delaware County courts (32nd judicial district) for purposes of ACT on the recommendation of the court IT department utilize Microsoft Teams and/or because of its existing hardware configurations already throughout the systematic structures, including the George W. Hill Correctional Facility, Polycom.
-The use of other ACT's (E.g. Zoom - Microsoft Teams) may at the discretion of the presiding judge be permitted.
+The Delaware County courts (32nd judicial district) for purposes of ACT on the recommendation of the county's IT department utilize Microsoft Teams and/or because of its existing hardware configurations already throughout the systematic structures, including the George W. Hill Correctional Facility, Polycom.
+The use of other ACT's (E.g. Zoom) may at the discretion of the presiding judge be permitted.

-Victims-complainants having a right to be present in court for listings of their criminal case juvenile delinquency matters and/or protection from abuse actions may also attend all such schedulings.
+Victims-complainants having a right to be present in court for listings of their criminal case, juvenile delinquency matters and/or protection from abuse actions may also attend all such schedulings.
 The complainant-victim may be accompanied by one (1) person when so appearing in-person and as the victim-complainant believes best that individual may be a family member, friend, and/or victim advocacy organization representative.
-The Delaware County District Attorney's Office must in advance timely notify the Delaware County Park Police through Superintendent Scott D. Mahoney (Ext.
-5000) of any victim-complainant intending to attend in-person a criminal and/or juvenile delinquency listing, as well as who, if anyone, will then be accompanying that specific victim-complainant.
+The Delaware County District Attorney's Office must in advance timely notify the Delaware County Park Police via email at ParkPoliceDailyCourtList@co.delaware.pa.us of any victim-complainant intending to attend in-person a criminal, juvenile delinquency and/or PFA - indirect contempt listing, as well as who, if anyone, will then be escorting that specific victim-complainant.
 The complainant-victim and the person, if any, accompanying her or him on entering the courthouse are to proceed directly to the assigned courtroom.
-Likewise, the victim-complainant and any individual accompanying him or her MUST immediately on the proceeding's conclusion directly leave and exit the courthouse-government center complex.
+Likewise, the victim-complainant and any individual escorting him or her MUST immediately on the proceeding's conclusion directly leave and exit the courthouse-government center complex.